Ghislaine Maxwell to be sentenced for sex trafficking minor girls for Jeffrey Epstein

 A woman identified as "Kate" testified Maxwell invited her over and directed her how to give Epstein a sexual massage.
 She said Maxwell spoke often of sexual topics with her and asked Kate to invite other young girls for Epstein's sexual desires.

-The jury was instructed it could not convict Maxwell on any of the counts based solely on testimony from Kate as she was over the age of consent at the time of the events but jurors could consider Kate's allegations in addition to testimony from Jane, Carolyn and Annie Farmer.
+The jury was instructed it could not convict Maxwell on any of the counts based solely on testimony from Kate as she was over the age of consent at the time of the events but jurors could consider Kate's allegations in addition to testimony from the three other women.

-"I witnessed on numerous occasions, over many years, Ghislaine Maxwell trying to recruit other girls and making consistent and insistent demands on me and others to do the same.
+"I witnessed on numerous occasions, over many years, Ghislaine Maxwell trying to recruit other girls and making consistent and insistent demands on me and others to do the same," she wrote.

 "I witnessed her relentless and insatiable drive to meet the sexual needs of Epstein, at any cost to the vulnerable girls and women, upon whom she preyed and fed to Epstein and other powerful men, to whom she wished to ingratiate herself.
 There was never any ambiguity or doubt about her having full knowledge of what was to take place once she recruited girls," she said in her victim impact statement.

-Maxwell suffered a "difficult, traumatic childhood" with an overbearing father, leaving her "vulnerable" to Epstein, and meeting him was the "biggest mistake she made in her life," Maxwell's attorneys said in their sentencing memo.
+In the defense's sentencing memo, Maxwell's attorneys said she suffered a "difficult, traumatic childhood" with an overbearing father, leaving her "vulnerable" to Epstein, and meeting him was the "biggest mistake she made in her life."

 Prosecutors called the notion "absurd and offensive" in their responding memo.